angeldollface/vulcheck/README.markdown

     - `normChar`: Character is an alphabetic character.
     - `specialChar`: Character is a special symbol.
 - `isInt(expr)`: Returns a boolean telling you whether `expr` is an integer or not.
-- `passwordStrength(password)`: Returns a score that says how secure your password is.
+- `passwordStrength(password, securityWeight, arabicCharacterWeight, specialCharacterWeight)`: Returns a score that says how secure your password is.
-- `isSecure(password)`: Returns a boolean telling you if your password is secure or not.
-If the score is larger than eight, then it will return `true`.
+- `isSecure(password, specialCharacterWeight, arabicCharacterWeight, securityWeight, cutOff)`: Returns a boolean telling you whether your password is secure or not.
+If the score is larger than `cutOff`, then it will return `true`.
 - `generatePassword(length)`: Returns a password as a string of the length supplied.

 ### Example